PLS – Managers Delivering the Customer Experience Through Teams

 Softer and even clearer measurements included enthusiastic comments from learners:

 - “This was the BEST meeting I’ve ever attended in my career thus far!
 I took so much from this and look forward to sharing with my team.
 I feel inspired!”

 - “Thank you so much for making me stronger and giving ME the tools to battle all obstacles, not only work but in life.”

 - “Best and most practical training I have done at any company I’ve worked for.”

 - “It was ‘clarifying’ and reminds us what we often forget to do: take care of our staff, not just our numbers.”

 - “This course will help me build a stronger team and make me a stronger manager.”

-New Managers are going through Root Compass as they join, and PLS has recently been contracted to manage a further 50 stores as a part of it expansion plans.
+New managers are going through Root Compass as they join, and PLS has recently been contracted to manage a further 50 stores as a part of its expansion plans.
 All these managers will be Root Compass certified by the end of the summer.
-At the same time we are putting Assistant Store Managers through the program which is helping build a strong SM bench.
+At the same time, we are putting assistant store managers through the program, which is helping build a strong SM bench.